joshuaSamuel06/Tech-Jobs-Analysis/4.Finding/ReadMe.md

 In response to the question, "Do you currently use AI tools in your development process?"
 The majority of professional developers answered yes (28.453k), while others said no but they plan to (16.98k), indicating a positive trend towards AI usage.
 However, a notable number of developers stated they do not use AI tools in their development process and have no plans to do so (19.538k).
 This insight suggests that while some developers appreciate the ease of work AI offers, others might see it as a hindrance to their learning process.
 The bar chart also reflects similar ratios among other groups, such as those learning to code, former developers, and hobbyists, providing a comprehensive view of attitudes towards AI in the tech community.

+Furthermore, the pie chart illustrates opinions on whether using AI in the development process is favorable.
+A large majority, 48.3%, believe it is favorable, while 27.9% think it is very favorable.
+On the other hand, out of the total 23.8%, most think its indifferent, with some finding it unfavorable or are uncertain about its impact.
 ![Alt text](Charts/4.png)

 ## How favorable is your stance on using AI tools as part of your development workflow?